kelseyhightower/kubernetes-the-hard-way/docs/13-smoke-test.md

 kubectl expose deployment nginx --port 80 --type NodePort
 ```

-> The LoadBalancer service type can not be used because your cluster is not configured with [cloud provider integration](https://kubernetes.io/docs/getting-started-guides/scratch/#cloud-provider).
-Setting up cloud provider integration is out of scope for this tutorial.
+> The LoadBalancer service type can not be used because your cluster is not configured with.
+It is out of scope for this tutorial.

 Retrieve the node port assigned to the `nginx` service: